newaetech/chipwhisperer/docs/starting.rst

 After finishing the installation process, there are two different ways of using the **chipwhisperer** software.
 You will most likely be using a Jupyter server to run a Jupyter notebook inside of your browser.
-This will make following the :ref:`tutorials <tutorials>` easier.

 *****************
 Jupyter Notebooks